dbetka/wdk/docs/app-console-frame.md

 ### Description of base behavior

-Plugin after run clear console and display title bar with app name, type (`Client` or not) and version.
+After run plugin clears console and displays title bar with app name, type (`Client` or not) and version.
-Below title bar plugin display build mode (dev or prod), target device (able to set custom in config e.g. `Browser`) and builder running mode (`Watch` or `Single run`).
+Below title bar plugin displays build mode (dev or prod), target device (able to set custom in config e.g. `Browser`) and builder running mode (`Watch` or `Single run`).
 Two lines lower is displayed progress-bar for building process.

 ![](app-console-frame/1.png "Building package")

-If build will be done plugin display list of output files with extensions and sizes.
+If build will be done plugin displays list of output files with extensions and sizes.

 ![](app-console-frame/2.png "List of output files")

-If plugin run in production mode list of output files highlight in yellow files what are over the recommended size.
+If plugin is running in production mode list of output files highlights in yellow files that exceed the recommended size.

 ![](app-console-frame/3.png "List of output files with some over sized")

 ### Option `--watch` for Webpack

-Plugin detects if Webpack is running in `watch` mode or not and display information about it below of title bar.
+Plugin detects if Webpack is running in `watch` mode or not and displays information about it below of title bar.

-For option `--watch` it display `Watch` text below title bar and `Waiting for changes…` in last line of console - example below.
+For option `--watch` it displays `Watch` text below title bar and `Waiting for changes…` in last line of console - example below.

 ![](app-console-frame/4.png "Builder running in --watch mode")

-If option `watch` is not used plugin display `Single run` text - example below:
+If option `watch` is not used plugin displays `Single run` text - example below:

 ![](app-console-frame/5.png "Builder running in single run mode")

 ### Error and warning display handling

-If while building process error or warning occurred plugin display all information below of progress bar.
-Rest information (list of output files etc.) won't be display until all errors and warinings will be removed.
+If while building process error or warning occurred plugin displays all information below of progress bar.
+Rest information (list of output files etc.) won't be display until all errors and warnings will be removed.

 ![](app-console-frame/6.png "Example error while build process")